hpi-schul-cloud/schulcloud-synapse-synchronization/README.md

 This is for handling an incoming object that describes a user, his desired channel and permissions and then takes care of syncing this to the defined synapse server.
-The synchronization is unidirectional, changes on the matrix server are not propagated back to the Schul-Cloud.
+The synchronization is unidirectional, changes on the matrix server are not propagated back to the HPI Schul-Cloud.

 The code is based on: https://github.com/matrix-org/matrix-appservice-node